-4.A.1 Describe the a) assignment of responsibility for tracking the effect and result of measures implemented to cease/prevent/mitigate salient risks of negative impact on people, animals, society and the environment, as well as how the tracking is done in practice, b) who is responsible for evaluating the enterprise's implementation and work with due diligence, and how the evaluation is done in practice.
+4.A.1 Describe a) assignment of responsibility for tracking the effect and result of implemented measures, as well as how the tracking is carried out in practice, b) who is responsible for evaluating the enterprise's implementation and work with due diligence, and how the evaluation is carried out in practice.

-Activities and performance with respect to our due diligence activities in the supply chain are tracked on a regular basis by the product team together with Director of Sustainability and our resources in the local office in Shanghai.
+Activities and performance with respect to our due diligence activities in the supply chain are tracked on a regular basis by the product team and our resources in the local office in Shanghai.
 Data and information on each factory related to human rights, workers' rights and environmental issues are collected and reviewed.
-In addition, certifications such as GOTS and the Nordic Swan Eco label have strict requirements and positive effects on working conditions and workers' rights.
+In addition, certifications have strict requirements and positive effects on working conditions and workers' rights.